 Bachelor of Exercise and Sport Science

 Bachelor of Exercise and Sport Science/Bachelor of Nutrition Science

 - Waurn Ponds: 69.55

 Bachelor of Exercise and Sport Science/Bachelor of Business (Sport Management)

 Bachelor of Exercise and Sport Science (Honours) requires direct application during your degree.

 #2.
 The University of Sydney

 Image sourced from The University of Sydney

-The University of Sydney (USyd) is second in Australia and fourth in the world for Sports Science, according to QS Top University Ranking by Subject 2020.
+The University of Sydney (USYD) is 2nd in Australia and 4th in the world for Sports Science, according to QS Top University Ranking by Subject 2022.